mal84emma/scaling-RL-chess/README.md

 it's simply to reach an amateur chess level performance (about 1200-1400 Elo), not state of the art.

 At this moment, the approach I'm using is based on pre-training a model using self-play data of a Stockfish algorithm.
-Later, the idea is to put two models to play agaisnt each other and make selection/merges of weights (RL part).
+Later, the idea is to put two models to play against each other and make selection/merges of weights (RL part).

 If you want to reuse this code on your project, and have any doubt [here](https://github.com/AIRLegend/ChessRL/blob/master/DOCS.md) you will find some explanation about the most important classes.
 Also, feel free to open an issue on this repo to ask.

 *Work in progress*

+## Notes

+- Current base model settings (`modelb`):
+   - ToDo

+- introduced `move_quality` parameter to Stockfish player to allow it to play worse moves (to simulate lower Elo opponents) - need to add some stochasticity for the predictions to avoid all the simulated games being the same
+- I think if the original policy is crap, you don't really get any information out of the model predictions.
+It's also possible this approach isn't super powerful for chess because the state space is so unbelievably huge, so we can't explore a meaningful portion of the possible futures
+- when predicting games, because the policy is deterministic, the first move is always the same, which means all the training data has the same opening move, which is bad, how can I introduce a bit of exploration to this first move? we also want a bit of randomness in stockfish as well to avoid all games being the same, maybe the training_mode flag is good enough?
+- what if we accumulated training over the game?
+I.e. didn't reset the agent after each move

 ## Open issues